aseng2/CPSC-323-Project-1/README.md

 -------------------------------------------------------------------------------
 -------------------------------------------------------------------------------

-## Team: Rilijin G Carrillo, Francisco Godoy
+## Team: Rilijin G Carrillo, Francisco Godoy, Anthony Seng
 ## lexer.cpp
 This file contains the tokens and lexer class, along with some error exception handling.